ddev/ddev/docs/content/users/install/ddev-installation.md

         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1'))
         ```
+    3. In "Windows Update Settings → Advanced Options" enable "Receive updates for other Microsoft products", and you may want to occasionally `wsl.exe --update` as well.

     Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working inside it.

     ### WSL2 + Docker Desktop Install Script